mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 1. I create a Google Doc with the template of an article.
 (TODO: show example)
 1. I share the Google Doc with the writer and ask them to fill in the template.
-1. Writer emails me to let me know when they have a draft ready for me to review.
+1. The writer emails me to let me know when they have a draft ready for me to review.
 1. I add margin comments to the Google Doc and make inline edits in "Suggesting" mode.
 1. I email the writer to let them know when my edits are complete.
 1. Repeat steps 3-5 until the article is ready to publish.